deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 .. note::

     See :ref:`sphx_glr_auto_examples_distributed_demo_unrolled_distributed.py`
-    for a complete example training an unfolded DRS model.
+    for a complete example training an unfolded model.

 When to Use It